Workplace Giving.co.uk

 It is one of the most popular benefits in modern HR — Glassdoor consistently ranks it in the top 10 most-wanted perks — and one of the easiest to introduce.
 There is no statutory framework to comply with, no payroll change, no agency to sign up with.
 You just need a policy and a way to track the days.

 There is no statutory entitlement to paid volunteer leave in the UK.
 Employers are free to offer it, withhold it, or make it conditional.
-The closest related law is section 50 of the Employment Rights Act 1996, which gives employees the right to unpaid time off for certain public duties — magistrates, councillors, school governors, members of certain tribunals — but that is a much narrower right and is unpaid.
+The closest related law is section 50 of the Employment Rights Act 1996, which gives employees the right to “reasonable” time off for certain specified public duties — justices of the peace, local authority members, school governors, NHS trust members, and members of certain tribunals.
+The statute is silent on whether this time off is paid, so in practice it’s typically unpaid unless the employer chooses otherwise.

-Because volunteer leave is fully discretionary, the policy can be whatever the employer wants.
+Because volunteer leave (in the broader sense) is fully discretionary, the policy can be whatever the employer wants.
 The flexibility is the reason it has spread so quickly: you can pilot it, change it, scale it without negotiating with anyone.

 Typical UK allowances